-- To submit the Biodiversity Mitigation and Enhancement Scheme to the Council for its written approval with any Reserved Matters Application. - To provide the Biodiversity Net Gain on Site in accordance with the Approved Biodiversity Mitigation and Enhancement Scheme. - Where the provision of the Biodiversity Net Gain on site cannot be achieved to provide the mitigation measures on site pursuant to the Approved Biodiversity Mitigation and Enhancement Scheme and/or pay the Biodiversity Impact Compensation to the Council.

-Campaign to Protect Rural England (CPRE) (5/4/22 and 27/10/20)
+To submit the Biodiversity Mitigation and Enhancement Scheme to the Council for its written approval with any Reserved Matters Application.
+To provide the Biodiversity Net Gain on Site in accordance with the Approved Biodiversity Mitigation and Enhancement Scheme.
+Where the provision of the Biodiversity Net Gain on Site cannot be achieved to provide the mitigation measures on Site pursuant to the Approved Biodiversity Mitigation and Enhancement Scheme and/or pay the Biodiversity Impact Compensation to the Council.
+Campaign to Protect Rural England (CPRE) (21/9/21 and 14/9/20) Adopted policy does not allocate the site for housing.
+Woodthorpe lacks facilities to sustain further development.
+Recent application P/17/1555/2 was refused on unsustainability grounds.
+No affordable housing provision is included.
+The hamlet has 23 dwellings and 7 more would increase population by 50%.
+The development would erode the buffer between Woodthorpe and Shelthorpe.
+Contrary to strategic objective SO9.
+Residents would be car dependent for employment, schools, healthcare etc. The site is not allocated in the draft Local Plan.
+Highways position is unclear.

-Object to the development on grounds of:

-- Adopted Local Plan does not allocate the site for housing. - Lack of 5 year supply is not a reason to overturn the intention of the Local Plan to preserve the separate identity/character of Woodthorpe - Woodthorpe lacks facilities to sustain further development. - No affordable housing provision is included. - The hamlet has 23 dwellings and 7 more with 23 bedrooms would increase population by 50%. - Erode the buffer between Woodthorpe and Shelthorpe. - Contrary to strategic objective SO9 of the Core Strategy. - Residents would be car dependent for employment, schools, healthcare etc. - The site is not allocated in the draft Local Plan. - No bus service and more than 800m from bus stop - Highways concerns not addressed - Road widening impact on trees - CPRE understand a recent application for 120 dwelling to the east of Woodthorpe was refused permission.